denisecase/dc-mailer/README.md

-# email-alert
+# dc-mailer

-> Send an email alert using Python
+> Send an email alert using Python and Gmail

 ## Requirements